Whatapalaver/100_Days_of_Code/r2-log.md

 ## Log

+### R2D7
+I have spent hours trying to solve the crocodile invested water problem today.
+Finally got a solution, splitting arrays and testing for presence of croc "C".
+I reckon it could be improved quite substantially but I'm feeling eager to move on.
+Hashes next.

 ### R2D6
 I've been struggling with a challenge from the mastery-curriculum.
 We need to push a user specified list of names, sequentially into a user specified number of groups.
 I found this quite tricky until I decided to create a nested array with n arrays within the outer wrapper.
 I was quite pleased to have solved this one.